Fermat's Last Theorem: Other exponents

 The case p = 7 was proved by Lamé in 1839.
 His rather complicated proof was simplified in 1840 by Lebesgue, and still simpler proofs were published by Angelo Genocchi in 1864, 1874 and 1876.
 Alternative proofs were developed by Théophile Pépin (1876) and Edmond Maillet (1897).

-Fermat's Last Theorem was also proved for the exponents n = 6, 10, and 14.
+Fermat's Last Theorem was also proved for the exponents n = 6, 10, 14.
 Proofs for n = 6 were published by Kausler, Thue, Tafelmacher, Lind, Kapferer, Swift, and Breusch.
 Similarly, Dirichlet and Terjanian each proved the case n = 14, while Kapferer and Breusch each proved the case n = 10.
-Strictly speaking, these proofs are unnecessary, since these cases follow from the proofs for n = 3, 5, and 7, respectively.
+Strictly speaking, these proofs are unnecessary, since these cases follow from the proofs for n = 3, 5, 7 respectively.
 Nevertheless, the reasoning of these even-exponent proofs differs from their odd-exponent counterparts.
 Dirichlet's proof for n = 14 was published in 1832, before Lamé's 1839 proof for n = 7.

 All proofs for specific exponents used Fermat's technique of infinite descent, either in its original form, or in the form of descent on elliptic curves or abelian varieties.
 The details and auxiliary arguments, however, were often ad hoc and tied to the individual exponent under consideration.
 Since they became ever more complicated as p increased, it seemed unlikely that the general case of Fermat's Last Theorem could be proved by building upon the proofs for individual exponents.
 Although some general results on Fermat's Last Theorem were published in the early 19th century by Niels Henrik Abel and Peter Barlow, the first significant work on the general theorem was done by Sophie Germain.